 How to install and use 7zip file archiver on Ubuntu Linux

-If you are a Microsoft Windows user, and your work involves sending/receiving large files over network, there's quite a possibility that you'd have at-least heard of (if not used) the 7zip tool.
+If you are a Microsoft Windows user, and your work involves sending/receiving large files over a network, there's quite a possibility that you'd have at least heard of (if not used) the 7zip tool.
 For those who aren't aware, 7zip is an award-winning, open-source file archiver that is claimed to have "a high compression ratio."

 Aside from 7z, the tool supports several other formats.
 For example, you can use it to package and extract the following type of files: 7z, XZ, BZIP2, GZIP, TAR, ZIP, and WIM.
 However, that's not it, as the 7zip tool can also be used to unpackage several other file types, including AR, ARJ, CAB, CHM, CPIO, CramFS, DMG, EXT, FAT, GPT, HFS, IHEX, ISO, LZH, LZMA, MBR, MSI, NSIS, NTFS, QCOW2, RAR, RPM, SquashFS, UDF, UEFI, VDI, VHD, VMDK, WIM, XAR and Z.

-"Compression ratio in the new 7z format is 30-50% better than ratio in ZIP format," the tool's official documentation says.
+"Compression ratio in the new 7z format is 30-50% better than the ratio of the ZIP format," the tool's official documentation says.
 Following are some of the other features of 7zip that the official website lists: